ebu/benchmarkstt/docs/proposals/benchmark-flow.rst

 Pros:

-- Still quite simple to use
+- Still quite simple to use and readable
 - Very descriptive, even allowing comments and empty lines
 - Easily used for prototyping/testing (easily change order of normalizers, comment one out, etc)
 - Transparant order of normalizers (top-to-bottom)
 - No amibiguity about which normalizer uses what input file as this is explicitly stated
 - Support of non-filebased normalizers such as lowercase and utf8decode
 - Support for non-standard/custom normalizers
+- Support of additional arguments, eg. file encoding ``regex en-GB/regex.csv "iso 8859-1"``

 Cons: